 Compare your current occupancy rates with historical values to see how your performance developed over time.
 You’ll likely also see recurring trends like high occupancy during trade fair dates and peak travel season.
 Understanding these patterns allows you to create a solid revenue management strategy that maximises both your rates and your occupancy.

 Finally, benchmark your occupancy rate against your direct competitors.
 This shows if you’re getting your fair share of business in the market.
 If you’re not, you know it’s time to adjust your revenue strategy to drive some more bookings.
 If you’re getting way more business than your compset, it could be time to increase your rates.

-- Occupancy rate gives a clear indication of how much business your hotel is doing
+- The occupancy rate gives a clear indication of how much business your hotel is doing

-- Occupancy rate alone doesn’t give any indication into how your property is doing financially
+- The occupancy rate alone doesn’t give any indication of how your property is doing financially.

 How to increase your hotel’s occupancy rate

-As outlined above, there are a few standard ways of boosting your occupancy rate such as promotional offers and packages, LOS restrictions, revenue strategy adjustments, advertising campaigns and other marketing activities.
+As outlined above, there are a few standard ways of achieving a high occupancy rate such as promotional offers and packages, LOS restrictions, revenue strategy adjustments, advertising campaigns and other marketing activities.

 A better approach to driving occupancy consistently would be to establish and stick with a solid revenue strategy without erratic rate changes.
 Focusing on improving guest satisfaction and encouraging them to leave great reviews is also a good long-term strategy.
 On top of convincing more people to book with you, a good reputation also allows you to charge higher rates which is good for your bottom line.